 Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed.
 If the correction procedures are the same as those given in question 7.1, state as much.
 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.

 Individuals are required to provide a written request to amend or correct their records to the appropriate Privacy Officer or System Manager as outlined in the Privacy Act SOR.
-Every Privacy Act SOR contains information on Contesting Record Procedure which informs the individual who to contact for redress.
+Every Privacy Act SOR contains information on Contesting Record Procedure which informs the individual who to contact for readdress.
+Further information regarding access and correction procedures can be found in the notices listed in Appendix A.